St. Thomas Cathedral

 Memorial dedicated to John Watson

-Memorial dedicated to John Watson, Superintendent of the Marines and Commander-in-Chief of the naval force that attacked Salsette in 1774.
-He participated in the Siege of Thane and was mortally wounded on 21st December 1774 and died from his wounds six days later on 27th December, at the age of 52.
-In 1777, the monument was erected in his honor by the East India Company.
+The memorial is dedicated to John Watson, who served as the Superintendent of the Marines and Commander-in-Chief of the naval force that attacked Salsette in 1774.
+He took part in the Siege of Thane, sustained mortal wounds on 21st December 1774, and succumbed to his wounds six days later, on 27th December, at the age of 52.
+The East India Company erected the monument in his honour in 1777.

 Memorial dedicated to the frigate Cleopatra

-Memorial dedicated to the commander, officer, and sailors of the East India Company's steam frigate Cleopatra that sank in a hurricane off the Malabar coast on 15th April 1847.
-Constructed at Northfleet, the ship arrived at Mumbai on 19th April 1840 and operated as a transport and mail steamer between Mumbai to Karachi, Aden, and Suez.
-The memorial was erected by officers and seamen of the Indian Navy.
+The memorial is dedicated to the commander, officer, and sailors of the East India Company's steam frigate Cleopatra, which sank in a hurricane off the Malabar coast on 15th April 1847.
+The ship was constructed at Northfleet and arrived in Mumbai on April 19, 1840.
+It served as a transport and mail steamer between Mumbai and Karachi, Aden, and Suez.
+Officers and seamen of the Indian Navy erected the memorial.

 Memorial dedicated to Robert Ashmead Billamore

-Memorial dedicated to Robert Ashmead Billamore, Lieutenant and Adjutant of the First Battalion of the 10th Regiment of the Bombay Native Infantry.
+A memorial to Robert Ashmead Billamore, Lieutenant and Adjutant of the First Battalion of the 10th Regiment of the Bombay Native Infantry, has been dedicated.
 He died at Jalna on 7 May 1818, during the Third Anglo-Maratha War, which ended Peshwa rule in the Deccan.
 His late father, Robert Billamore, had served as a captain in the East India Company Marine Corps.

 Memorial dedicated to Lieutenant Colonel John Campbell

-Memorial erected by the East India Company in memory of Lieutenant Colonel John Campbell, who bravely defended Mangalore for eight months when it was laid siege by the Kingdom of Mysore (supported by the French) during the Second Anglo-Mysore War (1780-1784).
+The East India Company erected a memorial in honor of Lieutenant Colonel John Campbell, who bravely defended Mangalore for eight months during the siege by the Kingdom of Mysore (supported by the French) during the Second Anglo-Mysore War (1780-1784).
 Campbell survived the siege but died from hardship at the age of 33.
-His memorial was made by British sculptor Charles Peart (1759–1798) in London, engraved on the pedestal (below the lion faces).
+British sculptor Charles Peart (1759–1798) engraved his memorial on the pedestal (below the lion faces) in London.

 Memorial dedicated to George Warden

-Among works commissioned by English sculptor John Bacon Jr. is this memorial dedicated to artillery captain George Warden, who served in the Bombay army and died on 16th October 1807 at the village of Choor-Verah at the age of 32.
-The mourning scene depicts Affection (left), grieving over the body of the captain placed on a bed, and Faith (right), seen holding a book and making a gesture to the departing soul of George Warden (top).
+English sculptor John Bacon Jr. commissioned this memorial to honor artillery captain George Warden, who served in the Bombay army and passed away at the age of 32 on 16th October 1807 in the village of Choor-Verah.
+The mourning scene shows Affection (left) grieving over the captain's body on a bed, while Faith (right) holds a book and gestures to George Warden's departing soul (top).

 Memorial dedicated to Major General John Bellasis

-Memorial dedicated to Major General John Bellasis, who was the commander of the East India Company army at Mumbai and died on 11th February 1808, aged 64 years.
-The memorial is also dedicated to his wife, Anne Martha, who died in Mumbai on 14 May 1797.
+The memorial honors Major General John Bellasis, who served as the commander of the East India Company army in Mumbai and passed away on February 11, 1808, at the age of 64.
+The memorial also honors his wife, Anne Martha, who passed away in Mumbai on 14 May 1797.
 The couple got married at St. Thomas Church on 3rd June 1776.
-Bellasis Road in Mumbai is named after John Bellasis, who constructed it in 1793 as a famine relief effort.
+Bellasis Road in Mumbai is named after John Bellasis, who built it in 1793 as part of a famine relief effort.

 Memorial dedicated to Henry Robertson Bowers

-Memorial dedicated to Henry Robertson Bowers, Lieutenant of the Royal Indian Marine, who lost his life on the ill-fated British Antarctic Expedition of 1910–1913, led by Captain Robert Falcon Scott (1868-1912).
-The team intended to be the first to reach the geographic South Pole but was beaten to the race by Roald Amundsen's polar party.
+Memorial dedicated to Henry Robertson Bowers, Lieutenant of the Royal Indian Marine, who lost his life on the ill-fated British Antarctic Expedition of 1910–1913, led by Captain Robert Falcon Scott (1868–1922).
+Roald Amundsen's polar party beat the team in the race to reach the geographic South Pole.
 Bowers, Scott, and other members of the party ran out of food and perished on the return journey sometime around 27 March 1912.

 Memorial dedicated to Jonathan Duncan

 Born in Scotland, Jonathan Duncan came to India at the age of 16.
 He began his career in India in 1772, and in 1784, he was one of the charter members of the Asiatic Society founded in Calcutta by William Jones.
 In 1791, he started the Sanskrit College in Benaras to promote the study of Hindu laws and philosophy.
-His lifelong interest in cultivating Brahminical knowledge is reflected at his memorial, which has a dhoti-clad bare-chested Brahmin scholar.
+His memorial, featuring a dhoti-clad, bare-chested Brahmin scholar, reflects his lifelong interest in cultivating Brahminical knowledge.

 Memorial dedicated to Jonathan Duncan

-In 1788, Jonathan Duncan was appointed superintendent and resident at Varanasi (mentioned as Benares) by Lord Cornwallis, where he abolished the practice of infanticide (mostly female newborns).
-Later, he served as the Governor of Bombay from 1795 till his death in 1811.
-As Governor, he banned infanticide in Kathiawar (mentioned as Kattywar).
+Lord Cornwallis appointed Jonathan Duncan superintendent and resident at Varanasi (also known as Benares) in 1788, where he abolished the practice of infanticide, primarily affecting female newborns.
+Later, he served as Governor of Bombay from 1795 until his death in 1811.
+As Governor, he banned infanticide in Kathiawar (known as Kattywar).

 Memorial dedicated to Captain Frederick McGillivray

-Memorial dedicated to the memory of Captain Frederick McGillivray of the Bombay Engineers, who died on 25th March 1838, aged 37 years.
+The memorial honors Captain Frederick McGillivray of the Bombay Engineers, who passed away on 25th March 1838 at the age of 37.
 At Bombay Castle, he served as an engineer at the Mint and was an early proponent for the establishment of a regular system of steam communication with Europe.

 Memorial dedicated to Katherine Kirkpatrick

-Memorial dedicated to Katherine Kirkpatrick, wife of Major General James Kirkpatrick, Commander of Horse, Madras Army.
-She was mother to James Achilles Kirkpatrick, who later served as a Company Resident at Hyderabad (Deccan) from 1798 until 1805.
-Another son, William Kirkpatrick, also served as a Company Resident at Hyderabad.
+The memorial honors Katherine Kirkpatrick, the wife of Major General James Kirkpatrick, who served as the Commander of Horse in the Madras Army.
+She was mother to James Achilles Kirkpatrick, who later served as a company resident at Hyderabad (Deccan) from 1798 until 1805.
+Another son, William Kirkpatrick, also worked for the company in Hyderabad.
 Katherine was born at Fort St. George (Chennai) on 22nd September 1744 and died there on 27th January 1766, at age 22.

 Memorial dedicated to Alexander Cumine Peat

-Memorial erected to Alexander Cumine Peat, Major in the Corps of Engineers at Bombay, who died at Currachee (Karachi) on 15th April 1848, aged 46.
+Alexander Cumine Peat, a Major in the Corps of Engineers at Bombay, passed away at Currachee (Karachi) on 15th April 1848, at the age of 46.
 The memorials serve as markers of the expanding territories of the Bombay Presidency, which by the late 19th century came to include parts of Sindh Province (1847–1935) and Aden, now part of Yemen (1839–1932).

 Memorial dedicated to Sir Frederick Lewis Maitland

-Memorial dedicated to Captain EM Ennis, who was “barbarously put to death between Sukkur and Hyderabad in Soinde, on 18th February 1843, en route to the Presidency on sick leave, aged 45 years”.
-A second memorial of Captain Henry Fenning, who died of Cholera at Dharwad, was added in 1854.
-Soinde, modern-day Sindh, was annexed by the East India Company in 1843, and a few years later, it got attached to the Bombay Presidency.
+The memorial is dedicated to Captain EM Ennis, who was brutally killed between Sukkur and Hyderabad in Soinde on 18th February 1843, while on sick leave en route to the Presidency, at the age of 45.
+In 1854, they added a second memorial to honor Captain Henry Fenning, who succumbed to cholera at Dharwad.
+The East India Company annexed Soinde, modern-day Sindh, in 1843, and a few years later, it became part of the Bombay Presidency.

 Memorial dedicated to James Fawcett Esq.

-Memorial dedicated to James Fawcett Esq. and his two infant children, erected by his widow upon his death on 17th September 1831 in London, aged 31 years.
+A memorial dedicated to James Fawcett Esq. and his two infant children was erected by his widow upon his death on September 17, 1831, in London, aged 31 years.
 His mother, Helen Hitchens, was the daughter of Major General John Bellasis, an East India Company officer and commander of the forces at Mumbai.
 James Fawcett had, for a period, lived with his family in Mumbai, where he was a partner in the firm Messrs.
 Remington & Co.